Alagbami/multichoice-branchlocation/README.md

 ## Get started
-stop at 1:20:00 min v
+stop at 1:30

 dec 8 2024

+Oauth with google error | Clerk about to implement

-still having an tailwindcss setup config error not working on metro scan mobile. which make me use metro web bundled suggest metro.config.js or babel.config.js should be the issue
+still having the tailwindcss setup config error not working on metro scan mobile. which make me use metro web bundled suggest metro.config.js or babel.config.js could be the issue